LocationMind/GeoDataCompare/Documentation/mapping_OSM_to_OMF.md

 In OSM data, we can find the tag `highway=living_street` for living streets.
 This value can also be find in OSMnx integrated data, directly in the class attribute, so the mapping should be easy.

-## `trunk` class

-In OSM data, we can find the tag `highway=trunk` for the main trunk roads and `highway=trunk_link` for trunk road links.
-These values can also be find in OSMnx integrated data, directly in the class attribute, so the mapping should be easy.

 ## `unclassified` class